parse-community/docs/_includes/js/local-datastore.md

 ## Querying the Local Datastore

 Often, you'll want to find a whole list of objects that match certain criteria, instead of getting a single object by id.
 To do that, you can use a [Parse.Query](#queries).
 Any `Parse.Query` can be used with the local datastore just as with the network.
 The results will include any object you have pinned that matches the query.
 Any unsaved changes you have made to the object will be considered when evaluating the query.
 So you can find a local object that matches, even if it was never returned from the server for this particular query.
-All query method are supported except aggregate and distinct queries.
+All query methods are supported except aggregate and distinct queries.

 ```javascript
 const GameScore = Parse.Object.extend("GameScore");